spriadka/testsuite/README.md

 Path to Firefox binary file.
 If not provided system default firefox will be used.
 E.g. `-Darq.extension.webdriver.firefox_binary=/home/user/apps/firefox-31.2.0esr/firefox`

+## Modules

+### common

+Should contain all common abstraction like UI navigation, test categories, DMR abstraction etc.
+It's intentioned to be able to used as a dependency of external testsuites as well.

+### basic

+Should contain majority of tests which don't require special configuration.

+### rbac

+Should contain RBAC related tests.

 ## Tips

 * If you want tests to be run on background use vncserver.
 E.g.